 Consider spending your spring break Sacred Heart University sends students on international service and immersion trips through the Office of Volunteer Programs Service Learning.
 Students travel to Central America during spring break, with delegations to El Salvador, Guatemala, and Costa Rica.
 Each trip has a different origin and purpose; however, the overall purpose is to develop students’ understanding of poverty.
 These trips offer a unique experience that blends community service with a study abroad experience.

-The School of Nursing supports global learning for all degree levels.
+The Colleges of Health Professions and Nursing supports global learning for all degree levels.
 Mission trips are offered several times a year, to Jamaica and Guatemala.
-The Jamaica service learning mission runs in the fall with a focus on pediatrics and medical-surgical practice.
-The mission focuses on interprofessional learning while providing free medical and major surgical care to the impoverished people of the urban Kingston area.
-On average, each mission provides primary care to over 1,000 people.
-The Guatemala mission emphasizes OB nursing.
+The Jamaica service learning program runs in the fall with a focus on pediatrics and medical-surgical practice.
+The program focuses on interprofessional learning while providing free medical and major surgical care to the impoverished people of the urban Kingston area.
+On average, each program provides primary care to over 1,000 people.
+The Guatemala program emphasizes OB nursing.
 Faculty and students work with local doctors in the village of Pastores near La Antigua, Guatemala to meet the needs of 1,157 patients.
-Trips run twice a year in the Greater Panchoy Valley surrounding Antigua focusing on medical-surgical type practice, public health, obstetrics and pediatrics.
+Visits run twice a year in the Greater Panchoy Valley surrounding Antigua focusing on medical-surgical type practice, public health, obstetrics and pediatrics.

 Sacred Heart University is committed to the academic, personal, spiritual, and social well-being of our international students.
 Located in Hawley Lounge in the Academic Building, the Student Life Office assists international students with any questions or concerns they may have about visa and immigration matters, adjusting to studying in the United States, or life at Sacred Heart.